alanng10/Secane/Docue/Require/a.md

 Secane require has Storage.
 Storage capacity is 128 2 base giga byte minimum.
-Storage read speed and write speed is 10.4 mega byte per milli second minimum, in count of 64 kilo byte block.
+Storage read speed and write speed is 10.4 giga byte per second minimum, in count of 64 kilo byte block.

+Secane require has Compute.
+Compute has speed is 1.4 tera Mov operate per second.